 Every mattress has a weight limit, no matter the mattress type.
 Weight limit refers to how much body weight a bed can support without the risk of sagging.
 Twin, twin XL, and full size mattresses can usually hold up to 400 pounds, whereas king and California king mattresses can support 400 pounds on each side of the bed, equaling 800 pounds in total.

 The Average Mattress Size

-When looking for a new mattress, consider weight.
+When looking for a new mattress, whether an Eastern king bed or a smaller twin, consider weight.
 If you move frequently, a lighter bed might be a better option, making transportation easier.
 But if you’re planning on settling down in an area long-term, you may want to invest in a bigger mattress for optimal comfort.